 - 5. Ensure that you have access to a medium flat-blade screwdriver, a Phillips screwdriver, and a pair of scissors. - 6.
-If parts are incorrect, missing, or visibly damaged, do the following: - If you are replacing a part, contact the provider of your parts or next level of support. - If you are installing a feature, contact one of the following service organizations: - The provider of your parts or next level of support. - In the United States, the IBM Rochester Manufacturing Automated Information Line (R-MAIL) at 1-800-300-8751.
+If parts are incorrect, missing, or visibly damaged, do the following: - If you are replacing a part, contact the provider of your parts or next level of support. - If you are installing a feature, contact one of the following service organizations: - The provider of your parts or next level of support. - 7.
+If you encounter difficulties during the installation, contact your service provider, or your next level of support. - 8.
+If you are installing new hardware in a logical partition, you need to understand and plan for the implications of partitioning your system.
+For information, see Logical Partitioning.